AlekzNet/Cisco-ASA-ACL-toolkit/README.md

 # Cisco-ASA-ACL-toolkit
 Utilities for parsing, analyzing, modifying and generating Cisco ASA ACLs.
-Useful for troubleshooting, migrating a subset of rules to another firewall, removing overlapping rules, rules aggregation, etc.
+Useful for troubleshooting, migrating a subset of rules to another firewall, removing overlapping rules, rules aggregation, converting the rule base to HTML, migrating to FortiGate, etc.

 ## Files